bloveamber-zl/screenTime/README.md

 ## Customization

-You can customize the accessibility service by modifying the `accessibility_service_config.xml` file.
-For more advanced customization, refer to the [Android Accessibility Service documentation](https://developer.android.com/reference/android/accessibilityservice/AccessibilityService).
+You can customize the blocking UI by overriding the `block_overlay` layout or by providing shield configuration parameters when calling `blockApps`.
+Refer to the example app for details.

 ## License